 - (e) Motion To Review: The party who has requested the admissions may move to determine the sufficiency of the answers or objections.
-Unless the Court determines that an objection is justified, it shall order that an answer be served.
-If the Court determines that an answer does not comply with the requirements of this Rule, then it may order either that the matter is admitted or that an amended answer be served.
-In lieu of any such order, the Court may determine that final disposition of the request shall be made at some later time which may be more appropriate for disposing of the question involved. - (f) Effect of Admission: Any matter admitted under this Rule is conclusively established unless the Court on motion permits withdrawal or modification of the admission.
-Subject to any other orders made in the case by the Court, withdrawal or modification may be permitted when the presentation of the merits of the case will be subserved thereby, and the party who obtained the admission fails to satisfy the Court that the withdrawal or modification will prejudice such party in prosecuting such party's case or defense on the merits.
-Any admission made by a party under this Rule is for the purpose of the pending action only and is not an admission by such party for any other purpose, nor may it be used against such party in any other proceeding. - (g) Sanctions: If any party unjustifiably fails to admit the genuineness of any document or the truth of any matter as requested in accordance with this Rule, the party requesting the admission may apply to the Court for an order imposing such sanction on the other party or the other party's counsel as the Court may find appropriate in the circumstances, including but not limited to the sanctions provided in Title X. The failure to admit may be found unjustifiable unless the Court finds that: (1) The request was held objectionable pursuant to this Rule, (2) the admission sought was of no substantial importance, (3) the party failing to admit had reasonable ground to doubt the truth of the matter or the genuineness of the document in respect of which the admission was sought, or (4) there was other good reason for failure to admit.
+Any motion to review under this paragraph must be filed no later than 45 days before the date set for call of the case from a trial calendar, unless the Court orders otherwise.
+Unless the Court determines that an objection is justified, it will order that an answer be served.
+If the Court determines that an answer does not comply with the requirements of this Rule, it may order either that the matter is admitted or that an amended answer be served.
+In lieu of any an order, the Court may determine that final disposition of the request will be made at some later time that may be more appropriate for disposing of the question involved. - (f) Effect of Admission: Any matter admitted under this Rule is conclusively established unless the Court on motion permits withdrawal or modification of the admission.
+Subject to any other Court orders, withdrawal or modification may be permitted if the presentation of the merits of the case will be promoted thereby, and the party who obtained the admission fails to satisfy the Court that the withdrawal or modification will prejudice that party in prosecuting the case or defending on the merits.
+Any admission made by a party under this Rule is for the purpose of the pending action only and is not an admission by that party for any other purpose, nor may it be used against that party in any other proceeding. - (g) Sanctions: If any party unjustifiably fails to admit the genuineness of any document or the truth of any matter as requested in accordance with this Rule, the party requesting the admission may apply to the Court for an order imposing any sanction on the other party or the other party's counsel as the Court may find appropriate in the circumstances, including but not limited to the sanctions provided in Title X. The failure to admit may be found unjustifiable unless the Court finds that: - (1) the request was held objectionable pursuant to this Rule, - (2) the admission sought was of no substantial importance, - (3) the party failing to admit had reasonable ground to doubt the truth of the matter or the genuineness of the document in respect of which the admission was sought, or - (4) there was other good reason for failure to admit.